kAIto47802/notist/README.md

 </h1>

 <p align="center">
-  NotifyState is a lightweight Python package that lets you keep track of your scripts and functions by sending real-time notifications when they start, finish, or encounter errors.
+  NotifyState is a lightweight Python package that lets you keep track of your scripts by sending real-time notifications when they start, finish, or encounter errors.
-  Whether you're running long-running data jobs, background tasks, or simple scripts, NotifyState helps you stay informed without constantly checking your terminal.
+  When you're executing long-running jobs or background tasks, NotifyState helps you stay informed without constantly checking your terminal.
 </p>

 <div align="center">